 The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.

-The club also has a well-equipped yard with hardstanding for 20
+The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
+Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.

-Crouch and the River Blackwater.